Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Double-well dynamics with two BECs

 which is conserved during the dynamical evolution.
-According to the initial phase difference $\phi(0)=0$ or $\pi$ we can obtain the zero-mode or $\pi$-phase mode individually, and we focus on the former here. $z(0)\in[-1,1]$ stands for the initial population imbalance and is tunable.
-In experiment via the adjustment of $\Lambda\sim U/K$ that characterizes the relative strength between interaction and tunneling rate of two wells we can observe two regimes: BJJ and MQST.
+According to the initial phase difference $\phi(0)=0$ or $\pi$ we can obtain the zero-mode or $\pi$-phase mode individually.
+Here we focus on the former case. $z(0)\in[-1,1]$ stands for the initial population imbalance and is tunable.
+In experiment via the adjustment of $\Lambda\sim U/K$ that characterizes the relative strength between interaction and tunneling rate, we can observe two different regimes: BJJ and MQST.
 The former meets $\left\langle z(t)\right\rangle=0$ and $\left\langle \phi(t)\right\rangle=0$ around $z=0$ when $\Lambda$ is small.
-As increasing $\Lambda$ that exceeds a critical value $\Lambda_c$, the population oscillation becomes self-trapped giving to $\left\langle z(t)\right\rangle\neq0$ on average.
+As increasing $\Lambda$ that exceeds a critical value $\Lambda_c$, the atomic population oscillation becomes self-trapped giving to $\left\langle z(t)\right\rangle\neq0$ on average.
 This behavior is also accompanied by an unbound and increasing phase that is winding with time.

 The critical value between Josephson oscillation and self-trapping effects has been analytically solved at $H_0=1$, arising \cite{PhysRevLett.79.4950}: